 The low growth environment has been compounded by Australia’s first decline in mobile telecommunications density.
-This issue is expected to worsen in coming years because consumer ownership of mobile devices, such as smartphones and tablets, is now saturated.
+This issue is expected to worsen in the coming years because consumer ownership of mobile devices, such as smartphones and tablets, is now saturated.
 In addition, demand for wireless data cards and USB modems in rural areas is declining due to improved fixed-line connectivity and increased familiarity with tethering.
-These trends are expected to result in a decline in density of 0.6 per cent through 2021.
+These trends are expected to result in a decline in the density of 0.6 per cent through 2021.

 These improvements in rural fixed-line connectivity have arisen through the NBN rollout, which is presenting a different challenge in metropolitan areas.
 The NBN will further reduce demand for costly landline phone packages, pushing consumers towards VoIP services such as Skype, with a similarly disruptive effect on television service providers.

 With nearly a quarter of telecommunications revenue derived from wired services, this presents a significant challenge to operating models, but also an opportunity to firms that best adapt.